 Successfully recovered RAW files and saved me lots of time.
 I purchased Recoverit after researching how to recover RAW photos from an SD card I reformatted by accident.
 Recoverit seemed to be the best out there and was very easy to install and run.
 It was able to recover my whole trip, and I chose just the ones I needed.
 It even recovered shots from several other trips, even though I have formatted the card a few times.
 Way to go, Wondershare!
 I had a purchasing glitch that lost me some production time, but the Support desk helped me resolve it very quickly overnight by email from Europe.

-Here is the step-by-step guide on recovering data from bad sector hard disk with Recoverit.
+Here is the step-by-step guide on recovering data from hard drive with bad sector.

 Part 6: How to Prevent Bad Sectors?